-Pros: This model can be powerful for marketers who are solely focused on driving conversions.
+Pros: This marketing attribution model can be powerful for marketers who are solely focused on driving conversions.
 If non-converting actions hold no value at all for your business, a last-touch model can be effective attribution strategy.

-Cons: The last-touch model completely ignores influencers on the path to conversion.
+Cons: The last-touch model completely ignores influences on the path to conversion.
 A lead may interact with your company a dozen times before converting and a last-touch model provides zero visibility into what can be very influential interactions.